Medical Lab Science

 The B.S. degree in Medical Laboratory Science may be awarded with the minimum number of credits in clinical laboratory practicum (1 credit hour), as long as the 120 total credit hour graduation requirement is satisfied.
 Such a degree could be of interest to students preparing for Medical Laboratory Science-related careers, but not for employment in hospitals as medical/clinical laboratory scientists (medical technologists) where certification credentials are required.

 Students planning to attend other professional schools after completing the degree in Medical Laboratory Science are strongly advised to check the requirements of those professional schools, particularly regarding requirements in physics, organic chemistry, and specific course prerequisites.
 Other professional programs may require different courses or prerequisites than outlined for the B.S. in Medical Laboratory Science.

-The Medical Laboratory Science professional block is offered in live lecture/lab classes and via Moodle (course electronic delivery) in both Pocatello and Meridian (with the exception of the Practicum).
+The Medical Laboratory Science professional block is offered in live lecture/lab classes and via Moodle (course electronic delivery) in Pocatello, Idaho Falls, and Meridian (with the exception of the Practicum).
 With permission of the program director, the Medical Laboratory Science professional block may be taken online.
 The clinical laboratory practicum experience is arranged by Idaho State University Medical Laboratory Science faculty through clinical-affiliated hospitals and clinic sites throughout Idaho and adjacent states.